Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Methods

+The computational bottleneck of the sampler lies in the iterative update of each local indicator, accounting for the complex dependencies among the indicators.
+Given the linear system Eq.~\eqref{eq:likelihood}, the computational complexity is approximately $O(p^2q)$ for the covaraite-level group and $O(pq)$ for the node-level group.
+An investigation of the scalability of the sampler is included in the Supplementary Materials, demonstrating how the computation time increases as $N, p,$ and $q$ grow.

-Given the MCMC samples, we perform posterior inference by calculating the marginal posterior probabilities of inclusion (MPPIs) of the indicators $\delta^{ij}_k$.
+Given the MCMC samples, we perform posterior inference in a bottom-up manner, first calculating the marginal posterior probabilities of inclusion (MPPIs) for the indicators $\delta^{ij}_k$ and then propagating these inclusion decisions to the two group levels.
 Following the median probability model \citep{Barbieri2004, Zeng2024}, we define the inclusion indicator $\kappa^{ij}_k = 1$ if the MPPIs of $\delta^{ij}_k$ is greater than $0.5$.
 To infer the edges in the undirected graph, we use the ``OR" rule \citep{Meinshausen2006, Zhang2022}, which concludes that the edge $(i,j)$ is affected by covariate $x_k$ if either $\kappa^{ij}_k = 1$ OR $\kappa^{ji}_k =1$.
 At the two group level, we conclude that the edge $(i,j)$ exists if either $\sum_k \kappa^{ij}_k \ne 0$ OR $\sum_k \kappa^{ji}_k \ne 0$, and that the covariate $x^k$ is influential if $\sum_{ij} \kappa^{ij}_k \ne 0$.
 Bayesian false discovery rate control methods can also be utilized in determining the $\kappa^{ij}_k$'s \citep{Newton2004}.